javascript-tutorial/fr.javascript.info/2-ui/2-events/01-introduction-browser-events/02-hide-self-onclick/solution.md

-On peut utiliser `this` dans le gestionnaire pour référencer "l'élément lui-même" ici :
+On peut utiliser `this` dans le gestionnaire pour référencer "l'élément même" ici :

 <!--
 Can use `this` in the handler to reference "the element itself" here:-->